The renaissance of Madrid's hotel scene. (updated March 2020)

 When I arrived in Madrid in 2013 there were a number of well-established 5 star hotels, which were great if you wanted to stay in smart hotels in the classic style - but most of which hadn’t seen a lot of updating in the previous years.
 I had moved to Madrid from Mexico’s Pacific coast and seen at first hand the influx of the new wave of luxury hotels and their clients on that part of the west coast from 1999 onwards.
-In Punta Mita the first hotel to open was the Four Seasons, followed hot on their heels by the St Regis, and with a W hotel now also just down the road there is a trio of world class hotels on low-density master plans all providing a level of excellence in only a few square miles.
+In Punta Mita the first hotel to open was the Four Seasons.
+Five years ago Madrid was languishing behind when it came to new openings of hotels in this league.
+(I remember when a couple of years ago some friends came from London and stayed in the best hotel I could think of at the time.
+They noticed the a/c wasn’t working and when they called down to reception they were sent up a old fashioned fan!
+They were pretty under awed by their stay.

 In the past few years in central Madrid we have seen an incredible number of world restaurants with new places opening up here on seemingly a weekly basis.
 Now the hotel scene is finally catching up as international interest in Madrid continues to increase and hoteliers and investors bet on Madrid.
 Slowly but surely over the past few years we have seen several gorgeous boutique hotels opening (Urso, the Urban, Only You, The Unico, The Principal and the just opened Heritage among several others) with trendy bars and restaurants, rooftop pools or funky terraces, Michelin-starred chefs and pop-up restaurants with guest chefs from all over the country, all set of course in the ultimate in spectacular interior design.